hellwolf/THSH/README.md

 # Comparing To eDSL Solutions

-We should note that there have been multiple projects allowing mixing Haskell code with shell scripting.
+We should note that there have been multiple projects allowing the mixing of Haskell code with shell scripting.
 All of them require their users to learn an eDSL of their own.

-Here is a incomplete list of these projects:
+Here is an incomplete list of these projects:

 1. [turtle](https://hackage.haskell.org/package/turtle) : turtle is a reimplementation of the Unix command line environment in Haskell so that you can use Haskell as both a shell and a scripting language.